deweysasser/git-updater/README.md

 git-updater
 ===========

-Peridically update a directory from a git repository.
+Periodically update a directory from a git repository.

 This container is useful to maintain an up to date set of files in a directory (or volume of another container), without teaching another